megaluck/documentation/docs/introduction/06-Base-App.rst

 	1. Settings
 		* The instance of SidechainSettings is retrieved by custom application via SettingsReader as was described above.
 	2. Custom objects serializers
-		* Developers will want to add their custom business logic.
+		* To add custom business logic.
 For example, tokenization of real-estate properties will be required to create custom Box and BoxData types.
-These custom objects must be somehow managed by SDK to be sent through the network or stored to the disk.
-In both cases SDK should know how to serialize a custom object to bytes and how to restore it back.
-To maintain this, sidechain developers should specify custom objects serializers and add them to custom...Serializers map following the specific rules (see chapter 9 Code your own dApp...)
+These custom objects will be managed by the SDK to be sent through the network or stored to the disk.
+In both cases the SDK should know how to serialize a custom object to bytes and how to restore it back.
+To maintain this, sidechain developers should specify custom object serializers and add them to custom...Serializers map following the specific rules (see chapter 9 Code your own dApp...)
 	3. Application node extension of State and Wallet logic
 		* As was said above, State is a snapshot of all closed boxes of the blockchain at some moment of time.
 So when the next block arrives it should be validated by the State to prevent spending of non existing boxes or transaction inputs and outputs coin balances inconsistency.
 State can be extended by developers by introducing some logic in ApplicationState and ApplicationWallet.
 Seep appropriate chapters.